JulieBlanc/pagedjs-phd-demo/README.md

 # PHD demo

-Demonstration of a thesis workflow based on pandoc and paged.js
+Demonstration of a thesis workflow based on Markdown, Pandoc and Paged.js.

+Write your thesis in Markdown, convert it to HTML with Pandoc, and get a print-ready layout with Paged.js.
+Customizable CSS-based styling.

+This workflow handles all the essential features for academic thesis layout:
+- Automatic table of contents
+- Figure numbering and list of figures
+- Bibliography management with citations
+- Flexible notes system (footnotes, sidenotes, or margin notes)
+- Chapter numbering and structuring

 ## Table of Contents